NikkelM/Todo-PR-Checker/README.md

 ## Development

-To start a local server, you can use [https://smee.io/](https://smee.io/) to create a webhook that will forward to your local server, such as:
+To start a local app, you can use [https://smee.io/](https://smee.io/) to create a webhook that will forward to your local app, such as:

 ```bash
 smee --url https://smee.io/b2p7TRjSjwxQDJ --path /event_handler --port 3000